dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/deployment-types/hybrid/kubernetes/configuration.md

 ## Per-job and per-op configuration

+{/* To add configuration to specific Dagster jobs, ops, or assets, use the `dagster-k8s/config` tag.
+For example, to specify that a job should have certain resource limits when it runs.
+Refer to [Customizing your Kubernetes deployment for Dagster Open Source](/deployment/guides/kubernetes/customizing-your-deployment#per-job-kubernetes-configuration) for more info. */}
 To add configuration to specific Dagster jobs, ops, or assets, use the `dagster-k8s/config` tag.
 For example, to specify that a job should have certain resource limits when it runs.
-Refer to [Customizing your Kubernetes deployment for Dagster Open Source](/deployment/guides/kubernetes/customizing-your-deployment#per-job-kubernetes-configuration) for more info.
+Refer to [Customizing your Kubernetes deployment for Dagster Open Source](/todo) for more info.

 ## Running as a non-root user